iamsikun/iamsikun.github.io/_pages/about.md

 ---

 I am a Ph.D. student in [Supply Chain, Operations, and Technology](https://olin.wustl.edu/EN-US/academic-programs/PhD/Pages/PhdDetail.aspx?username=sikun) at Olin Business School, Washington University in St. Louis.
-My research interest is in data-driven decision making, optimization, learning algorithms, as well as their applications in operations and finance.
+My research interest is in data-driven decision-making, optimization, learning algorithms, and their applications in operations, marketing, and finance.

 ### Contacts
 * sikun [at] wustl [dot] edu